tonethar/IGME-330-Master/notes/demo-more-web-audio.md

 ## VI.
 Creating the lowshelf filter (Bass)
-- With a lowshelf filter, frequencies lower than the `.frequency` get a boost, or an attenuation; higher frequencies are ignored.
+- With a *lowshelf* filter, frequencies lower than the `.frequency` get a boost (or an attenuation), higher frequencies are ignored

 1. Here's the `toggleLowshelf()` function: